 My only motivation is playing football 2 hours a day, no matter how much work I’ve to do.
 I simply shut down my pc at 6 pm, wear sports clothes take my kit and go to ground and I play football for about 2 hours with my friends and I get refreshed.
 At 8.30 pm I return home and have a cold bath, wear my nightclothes and take a business-related book and I read for 1 hour.
 This 2 thing keep me stay motivated all the time.

 Thanks to Abdullah Prem, Bloggersneed!

 #28- By having that dual mission versus just a business one

+While of course our business mission includes goals that lead to profitability, we have a second, equally important social mission to give back to our communities and make a difference in the lives of all our stakeholders.
 Money alone cannot get me out of bed in the morning.
 Money alone couldn’t have kept me going after all those sleepless nights and 15-hour workdays, days when I often questioned my own sanity over having started my own business and leaving behind a safe career in the tech sector.
-I can’t speak for other entrepreneurs, but working just for my own benefit would never have gotten me through the hardships involved in
+I can’t speak for other entrepreneurs, but working just for my own benefit would never have gotten me through the hardships involved in creating a startup.

 Thanks to Christopher J. Hughey, Fast Layne Solutions, Inc.!